-- Support for travel to educational meeting, - Support of internship-related expenses (e.g. travel to a distant internship location, housing expenses at internship location),

-• Funds to enable participation in workshops or other educational activities.
+- · Support for travel to educational meeting, - Support of internship-related expenses (e.g., travel to a distant internship location, housing expenses at internship location), - Funds to enable participation in workshops or other educational activities.

-To be eligible for these fellowships the student must be full-time in the DPH program (9 or more credit hours) and in good academic standing (cumulative GPA of 3.0 or better).
+To be eligible for these fellowships the student must be registered full-time in the DPH program (9 or more credit hours) and in good academic standing (cumulative GPA of 3.0 or better).
+You do not need to be enrolled in the Summer semester to receive the Raun Fellowship.